 1. Think about a role responsibility you have, or an activity or scenario you have completed in your volunteering role.

-2. Look through the different available skills categories you can log and list those you have have used during your chosen activity.
+2. Look through the different available skills categories you can log and list those you have used during your chosen activity.

 3. For each skills category, list the specific skills that you have used in your chosen activity from the available list.